Free Shipping on all orders over $150

 hair-changes-at-menopause-lotsalocks

-One of the common conditions of menopause is hair thinning, weakness and loss when the reality is most of us want thicker hair.
+One of the most common (and frankly annoying) conditions of menopause is hair thinning, weakness and loss – when the reality is most of us want thicker hair.
 Always.
+It’s like our bodies didn’t get the memo that we’re trying to look fabulous through midlife, not lose our crowning glory.

 hair-growth-cycle